explosion204/bsuir-hub/README.md

     * View group name
     * View group headman
     * View group curator
-    * View all students belonging to his group
+    * View all students belonging to student's group
     * View average grade for all subjects
     * View list of active subjects (subject click => grades overview)
 * View grades overview for chosen subject
     * View average grade for chosen subject
     * View grades info including teacher, date and value
-    * Leave comments for all his grades (email notifications about new comments will be sent to grade teacher)
+    * Leave comments for all student's grades (email notifications about new comments will be sent to grade teacher)
+    * Delete own comments
     * Receive email notifications about any new comment at this page

 ### Teacher ###